A Creditor With A Judgment May Have a Lien Against Your Home

 “My Attorney Should Have Filed The Motion When My Case Was Open.”

-Here is how a debtor might find out if there is a judgment against them.
-First, a judgment lien is only valid against real property in the county in which the judgment was taken or recorded.
+A judgment lien is only valid against real property in the county in which the judgment was taken or recorded.
 So, prior to filing, a debtor should go to the local county court (or check online or both) and see if they have any judgments against them.
 Your attorney can do this as well.
-However, if there is a judgment against a person with your same name, they attorney has no idea if that judgment is against you or another person with your same name.
+However, if there is a judgment against a person with your same name, the attorney has no idea if that judgment is against you or another person with your same name.
 So, the debtor client always needs to confirm if they have any judgments against them.
 In theory, the debtor should know if they have at least been sued.

 Sometimes, the lien was known at the time, but the debtor did not want to spend the money at the time on a house they were not sure they were not going to keep or they just did not have the money at the time to deal with the issue.
 This happened quite often.
 Speaking of which …